capstanlqc/omegat-guides/docs/ru/_includes/omt-conc.md

 ![](../_img/38_concordance_search.jpg)

-!!! note
+!!! Примечание
     There might be small differences (in punctuation, spacing, etc.) between the text you're searching for and other occurrences of the same text that would prevent an _exact match_.
 The option "Keyword search" might help overcome that problem, please use it if you don't get the results you were expecting.